Rearview Mirrors, 2021

 Installation shot, pathways 2024, University of Central Florida

-Rare View Mirror is a photography project that highlights the lives of marginalized individuals, particularly those who sustain Ghana's small-scale industries.
-By placing these often-overlooked individuals in contexts associated with power, privilege, and beauty, the project challenges societal perceptions and biases, the work encourages viewers to reconsider the boundaries between the ordinary and the exceptional.
-Ultimately, it serves as a social commentary, using art to provoke reflection on the value and roles of marginalized members within society.
+Rare View Mirror is a photography project developed with the collaboration of Ernest Boateng.
+It highlights the lives of marginalized individuals, particularly those who support Ghana's small-scale industries.
+By placing these often-overlooked figures in settings typically associated with power, privilege, and beauty, the project challenges prevailing societal perceptions and biases.
+The work invites viewers to reconsider the boundaries between the ordinary and the exceptional.
+Ultimately, it functions as a form of social commentary—using art to provoke reflection on the value, visibility, and contributions of marginalized members of society.

 It Felt Like Home, 2024

-This 22-image series captures Pike Market as a living monument that blends history, community, diversity, and sustenance.
-The photographs explore the market’s role as a hub of cultural exchange and continuity, showcasing the rich diversity of vendors and visitors.
-The work emphasizes the market’s importance as a space for both literal nourishment and the preservation of traditions, heritage, and community.
-Each image reflects the sustaining power and similarity to markets in my home country Ghana, the sound, the smell..hence the title it felt like home.
+It Felt Like Home is a 22-image photography series created with the collaboration of Yujin Eun.
+The project captures Pike Market as a living monument where history, community, diversity, and sustenance converge.
+Through its lens, the market is revealed as a vibrant hub of cultural exchange and continuity, showcasing the richness of its vendors and visitors.
+The series highlights the market’s dual role in providing both physical nourishment and in preserving traditions, heritage, and a sense of belonging.
+Each image resonates with echoes of markets in my home country, Ghana—the sounds, the smells, the energy—making the title deeply personal and true: It felt like home

 Boxes, 2024